 Departmental Review

-Review for appointment or promotion to Associate Professor or Professor, whether in the regular, clinical practice or research professor series, and review for the award of tenure, occurs within the faculty member's department (departmental review), within the School of Medicine (first level review), and by the Chancellor (second level review).
+Review for appointment or promotion to Associate Professor or Professor, whether in the regular, clinical practice or research professor series, and review for the award of tenure, occurs within the faculty member's department and within the School of Medicine (first level review), and by the Chancellor (second level review).
 Recommendations for the award of tenure must also be reviewed by the President and by the Board of Regents (third level review).

 The initial review of a faculty member's qualifications for appointment or promotion to Associate Professor or Professor or for the award of tenure is performed by the Departmental Evaluation Committee ("Evaluation Committee" in the Laws of the Regents) in consultation with the Chairperson of the faculty member's department ("primary unit").
 When the chairperson and the Departmental Evaluation Committee agree that a faculty member should be recommended for appointment or promotion to these ranks or for the award of tenure, the chairperson will forward to the Dean the faculty member's credentials and all appropriate supporting documents, along with a letter summarizing the professional experience, achievements and departmental role of the candidate.
 A candidate for tenure or promotion shall be informed of the recommendation by the departmental chairperson as expeditiously as possible.

 Each department shall elect or appoint (having previously voted on a method to be followed) from among its professors and associate professors, a standing Departmental Evaluation Committee (DEC).
 Membership on the DEC may rotate or remain stable, depending on the preference of the departmental faculty, with the concurrence of the department chairperson.
 Members of the DEC who have administrative responsibility for a faculty member under review by the Dean cannot participate in the initial review and must excuse themselves from DEC deliberations about that faculty member.
+Only full professors may vote on recommendations for appointment or promotion to full professor.
 Only tenured faculty members may vote on recommendations for tenure; if necessary, tenured faculty members from other departments within the School of Medicine may be recruited to review and vote on a recommendation for tenure.

 If either the chairperson or the DEC does not support the recommendation for promotion or tenure of an individual who is already in the department, this decision shall be disclosed to the faculty member in a letter fully stating the reasons for the decision.
-In such a case, the faculty member may submit to the Dean all credentials, supporting documents and other appropriate information regarding his or her promotion or tenure qualifications, as described below, and request review by the Faculty Promotions Committee.
+In such a case, the faculty member may submit to the Dean all credentials, supporting documents and other appropriate information regarding their promotion or tenure qualifications, as described below, and request review by the Faculty Promotions Committee.
 The Faculty Promotions Committee shall also have access to all relevant departmental records, including the letters by the department chairperson and the DEC.

 Additional rights of the faculty with respect to the promotion and tenure process are described in Article II.I.